maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📂 Solutions are in folder: `chapter14`
 - 📄 Exercises from the book:
     - Page 437–439 — If you want your class to be serializable, implement Serializable
+    - Page 444–445 — Saving and restoring the game characters

 ![Chapter 14](images/chapter-14.png)